Barathas/express-locallibrary-tutorial/README.md

    ```
 1. Open a browser to http://localhost:3000/ to open the library site.

+To open the project in Heroku, enter the following:

+1. heroku create

+2. heroku open

+3. heroku logs --tail, to show current logs, and keep updating with new results.

 > **Note:** The library uses a default MongoDb database hosted on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
 You should use a different database for your own code experiments.